Following is the full written testimony of Dr. Jasser:

 According to one study the number of hate crimes versus Muslim Canadians doubled over a three-year period from 45 in 2012 to 99 in 2014.
 This was reported in 2016.
 I will not support nor deny here the reproducibility and validity of this data.
 But even if we accept these large shifts in relatively small numbers, this ignores so many variables.
 This is still in a setting where Jewish Canadians are still the most likely to be attacked of any vulnerable minority faith group.
 The total number of hate crimes in Canada went from 1414 in '12 to 1295 in '14.
 Thus, if you look at the totality and the proportion of numbers of 99 reports against Muslims versus 1300 hate crimes in total, it seems disproportional and biased to simply address bigotry towards Muslims.
 And this is not to mention that if and when you do address bigotry towards Muslims, please just address that-bigotry towards Muslims-- and not a contrived Islamist concept of "Islamophobia".

-any other group at the first sign of any concerns with a different threshold for study than any other minority faith group or vulnerable community.
-Doing so will in fact backfire and cause an
+protected more than any other group at the first sign of any concerns with a different threshold for study than any other minority faith group or vulnerable community.
+Doing so will in fact backfire

 Do not use the term Islamophobia